-- No probable cause – The law enforcement officer should have a probable cause for your arrest and thus executing a field sobriety test.
+The law enforcement officer should have probable cause for your arrest and thus execute a field sobriety test.
 If this can be disputed, it can be argued that your arrest was illegal.

 If you have a skilled Tampa criminal defense lawyer on your side who is well versed in the plausibilities around DUI manslaughter charges, it is more likely for you to have a fair judgment during your case, serving you the best possible outcome.

-Florida Statutes 775.082-775.084 outlines sentencing for this crime and offers both maximum and minimum terms.
-Legally, the judge must meet objectives such as retribution, deterrence, and punishment.
+Florida Statutes 775.082-775.084 outline sentencing for this crime and offer both maximum and minimum terms.
+Legally, the judge must meet objectives, such as retribution, deterrence, and punishment.
 They also must look to see if you have a previous criminal history and properly analyze the circumstances surrounding your arrest.

 Despite the seriousness of such charges, Florida has a history of consistency when involving sentencing.
 The Florida Department of Convictions outlines clearly that a judge must strive to maintain matters as fair.
 This is to avoid situations such as high media coverage if your case was to become high profile.
 Due to the modern age of social media, this is something that could happen, which you will want to avoid in order to prevent the impact on your life in the future.
 Regarding DUI manslaughter charges, there are 74 points that the judge must adhere to.

 With so much to consider, something that can help alleviate the impact of your final sentencing is the experience of your criminal defense attorney.